Online courses and lectures

 Distributive justice, edited by Serena Olsaretti.
 First academic reference work devoted to distributive justice.

 Normative ethics, by Shelly Kagan.
 The best textbook on normative ethics I am aware of.
 I particularly like how carefully Kagan distinguishes between moral factors and theoretical foundations.
-The only disadvantage is that the book is now a bit dated.

 3:16, by Richard Marshall.
 Archive of interview series with notable philosophers.